Greek Affairs Policies

 GOVERNING COUNCIL MEMBER REVIEW OF OFFICIAL RECOGNITION

 - Any need to review the official recognition of a member organization will follow disciplinary procedures outlined in SA/PPS No. 07.06, Student Organization Disciplinary Procedures.
-The Inter/National Headquarters, registered Alumni Advisory Board, and Texas State Faculty/Staff Advisor may need to be part of the disciplinary process.
+The inter/national Headquarters, registered alumni advisory board, and Texas State faculty or staff advisor may need to be part of the disciplinary process.

 Reviewers of this PPS include the following:

-Position Date Assistant Dean, Greek Affairs September 1 E4Y Associate Dean of Students September 1 E4Y
+Position Date Assistant Dean of Students-Greek Affairs September 1 E4Y Associate Dean of Students September 1 E4Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Student Affairs policy and procedure from the date of this document until superseded.